Alex13832/algo/doc/algo_string.md

 ## String metrics

 String metrics are usually used to compare the similarity of two strings.
-"How different are two strings?" is a questions that gets answered.
+"How different are two strings?" is the question that gets answered.

 ### Levenshtein distance